Pitchford: St Michael's Church

-The church contains separate war memorial plaques, listing two men who died in World War I and three in World War II, as well as a list of nine men and six women of the parish who served in the latter war.
+The grounds contain war memorial plaques, listing two men who died in World War I and three in World War II, as well as nine men and six women of the parish who served in the latter war.
+The church's best known feature is a carved effigy and tomb chest of John De Pitchford (d.
+1285), whoes monument is positioned in the chancel of the church, and is made from solid oak.